 Receivables Facility.
-Availability under CERC's receivables facility, which terminates on September 14, 2011, ranges from \$160 million to \$375 million, reflecting seasonal changes in receivables balances.
-As of December 31, 2010 and June 30, 2011, the facility size was \$160 million and \$300 million, respectively.
-As of both December 31, 2010 and June 30, 2011, there were no advances under the receivables facility.
+CERC's receivables facility terminated pursuant to its terms on September 14, 2011.
+As of December 31, 2010 the facility size was \$160 million and there were no advances under the receivables facility.

 Inventory Financing.
 In October 2009, Gas Operations entered into asset management agreements associated with its utility distribution service in Arkansas, north Louisiana and Oklahoma that extend through March 31, 2012.
 Pursuant to the provisions of the agreements, Gas Operations sells natural gas and agrees to repurchase an equivalent amount of natural gas during the winter heating seasons at the same cost, plus a financing charge.
-These transactions are accounted for as a financing and they had an associated principal obligation of \$53 million and \$39 million as of December 31, 2010 and June 30, 2011, respectively.
+These transactions are accounted for as a financing and they had an associated principal obligation of \$53 million and \$84 million as of December 31, 2010 and September 30, 2011, respectively.